EastEnders’ Dot Cotton actor June Brown has died, aged 95

-June Brown death: Legendary EastEnders actress who played Dot Cotton dies, aged 95
+June Brown death: Legendary EastEnders actor who played Dot Cotton dies, aged 95

-Brown was the series’s longest-standing character when she left in 2020
+Brown was the soap’s longest-standing character when she left in 2020

-June Brown, best known for playing Dot Cotton in EastEnders, has died, aged 95.
+June Brown, best known for playing Dot Cotton in EastEnders, has died aged 95.

 Brown portrayed the chain-smoking character since shortly after the show first aired in 1985.

-The news was announced by a spokesperson for the soap, who said: “There are not enough words to describe how much June was loved and adored by everyone at EastEnders, her loving warmth, wit and great humour will never be forgotten.
+The news was announced by a spokesperson for the BBC soap, who said: “There are not enough words to describe how much June was loved and adored by everyone at EastEnders, her loving warmth, wit and great humour will never be forgotten.

 “June created one of the most iconic characters in Dot Cotton, not just in soap but in British television, and having appeared in 2884 episodes, June’s remarkable performances created some of EastEnders finest moments.”